cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 5. Mark the ID number on your controller.
 DONT FORGET.

+**NOTE: Correctly matching motor IDs and labelling is EXTREMELY IMPORTANT.
+If you do this incorrectly, you will later have to rebuild the robot.

 6. Repeat these steps for all motors.
 Use this diagram to ensure you have the correct IDs set on your motor controllers.
 For each bulkhead you should have:

 Right left/right motion hip motor: 1